flo-l/rust_require/README.md

 - Supports rust macros
 - Supports free functions
+- Supports structs (currently no tuple structs)
 - Imports the whole rust module tree

 # Supported types:

 - All primitive Integers
+- Currently no structs, but support is on the way